4.5 Contacts and Referrals

 Surrey Effective Family Resilience (Multi-Agency Levels of Need) guidance provides further guidance on identifying need and appropriate referral pathways and eligibility criteria.

-A referral must be made as soon as possible when any concern of Significant Harm becomes known - the greater the level of perceived risk, the more urgent the action should be.
+A Request for Support should be made as soon as possible when any concern of Significant Harm becomes known - the greater the level of perceived risk, the more urgent the action should be.

 The suspicion or allegation may be based on information, which comes from different sources.
 It may arise in the context of the Early Help Assessment (EHA).
 It may come from a member of the public, the child concerned, another child, a family member/relative or professional staff.

 The information may also relate to harm caused by another child, in which case both children, i.e. the suspected perpetrator and victim, must be referred.

 The suspicion or allegation may relate to a parent or professional or volunteer caring for or working with the child.
 If this is the case the referrer should consult with the Local Authority Designated Officer following the Allegations Against Staff, Carers and Volunteers Procedure

 If a case is open and allocated then the referrer must contact the allocated Social Worker, manager or Service Manager either in writing, or by telephone followed by confirmation in writing within 2 days.